 Napoli striker Osimhen receives first Serie A red card against Venezia

-Osimhen was punished for a violent conduct on Daan Heymans in the 23rd minute.
+Osimhen was punished for violent conduct on Daan Heymans during a corner-kick situation in the 23rd minute.

-Despite the numerical disadvantage, Luciano Spalleti's men held their visitors to a goalless at halftime.
+Despite the numerical disadvantage, Luciano Spalletti's men held their visitors to a goalless at half-time before making some tactical changes.

 Editors' Picks